Commutativity of operator algebras: Introduction

 Turning to the structure of our paper, in Section \ref{prel} we discuss a few preliminaries and definitions.
 In Section \ref{rsy} we prove a couple of sufficient conditions for reversibility to imply commutativity.
 Similarly we discuss symmetric operator algebras in the spirit of \cite[Section 2]{BWinv}.
 We also take the opportunity to correct a couple of misstatements from \cite{BWinv}.
 In Section \ref{sp} we show that operator algebras may be represented in a certain `standard position' where the TRO structure of the injective envelope is compatible with the algebra structure.
-We use this to associate a canonical commutative operator algebra with any reversible operator algebra $A$, and show that $A$ is 3-commutative in the sense of the Abstract.
+We use this to associate a canonical commutative operator algebra with any reversible operator algebra $A$, and show that $A$ is 3-commutative in the sense of the abstract.
 The main theorem here is used as a tool to prove commutativity in other sections of our paper.
 In Section \ref{kegs} we give some examples based on the canonical anticommutation relations (CAR) from mathematical physics.
 These supply counterexamples to open questions in \cite{BComm} and other papers of ours.
 In Section \ref{sess} we study an interesting class of operator algebras, those which are subalgebras of their injective envelope when the latter is a $C^*$-algebra.
 This turns out to coincide with the class of operator algebras for which the unitization $A^1$ of $A$ is an essential operator space extension of $A$, or equivalently that $I(A) = I(A^1)$.
 We give a low dimensional example of an algebra $A$ for which $A^1$ is a rigid but not essential operator space extension of $A$.
 This example is also a symmetric noncommutative operator algebra.
 In the short Section \ref{joa} we consider Jordan operator algebras, answering several open questions.
 Finally in Section \ref{last} we give a few more sufficient conditions under which a nonunital reversible or symmetric operator algebra is commutative.
+We also show that a finite dimensional reversible operator algebra is the algebra direct sum of two ideals $C$ and $K$ where $C$ is a unital commutative operator algebra (or $(0)$), and $K$ is a nilpotent ideal and is also reversible, and $CK = KC = (0)$.
+This reduces the study of finite dimensional reversible operator algebras to the case of nilpotent algebras.
+Indeed for matrix algebras, to the case of strictly upper triangular matrix algebras.